You Have Rights When It Comes To Overtime And Compensation

 Generally, all employers pay overtime to their employees.
 However, there may be some exceptions.
 For example, if an employer exceeds $500,000 in annual sales, it is automatically covered by the Fair Labor Standards Act, a federal law requiring an employer to pay overtime.
 However, if an employer does not have $500,000 in annual sales, the FLSA may still cover them if they engage in interstate commerce.
 Finally, should an employer not be covered by FLSA, state overtime pay laws may still apply.
 To learn how these state and federal laws could impact your situation, contact overtime dispute lawyers in Los Angeles employees know always fight hard for their rights.

 Do All Employees Receive Overtime Pay?

-When it comes to paying overtime to specific employees, those who are classified to have what are known as "white-collar" jobs are exempt from overtime pay.
+When it comes to paying overtime to specific employees, those who are classified to have what are known as “white-collar” jobs are exempt from overtime pay.
 Therefore, if your employer deems your job to be an administrative, executive, or professional occupation, they can exempt you from receiving overtime.
 However, to do so your employer must be paying you on a salary basis and have you in a job where your duties are based upon you spending the majority of your time making decisions that require discretion and independent judgment.
 To get out of paying overtime, many employers will place employees into these categories on purpose.
-Should this be the case with your job, discuss your situation with an unpaid overtime lawyer Los Angeles employees rely on to help them be compensated for their hard work and dedication.
+Should this be the case with your job, discuss your situation with a lawyer employees can rely on to help them get compensated for their hard work and dedication.